-GS students are housed in facilities operated by University Apartment Housing.
+GS students are housed in facilities operated by Columbia Residential.
 Since few studio apartments are available, GS students are usually accommodated in apartments or dormitory-style suites shared by other Columbia students; typically each student has his or her own bedroom while sharing kitchen and bath facilities.

 Postbac Premed students interested in housing should visit the Housing page on the Postbac Premed website.